Zeus097/typescript-dependency-analysis-program/README.md

     npm install -D typescript tsx @types/node

+## In order to run:
+    It needs an 'GEMINI_API_KEY', from
+    '.env file' created in the project directory

-## To start run one of the following commands
+## To start, run one of the following commands:

     npm run analyze